“The Lord looked down from his holy height,

 to release those doomed to die.”

-A friend who recently retired shared that he hopes to move on to something which will bring him joy.
-Though he feels he has worked heard to arrive a this place, he wrestles with this notion.
-It seems selfish to him to want to do something which makes him happy.
-Though the new direction he seeks will actually allow him to serve others in a truly significant way, my friend struggles.
+A friend who has invested many years into his career recently shared that he hopes to move on to something which will bring him joy.
+He wrestles with this notion because it seems selfish to him to want to do something that makes him happy.
+The new direction he seeks will actually allow him to serve others in a truly significant way.
+Still, my friend struggles.

-I’m going to encourage my friend to heed his heart’s longing.
-The happiest people I know do the things which bring them joy.
+I am going to encourage my friend to heed his heart’s longing.
+The happiest people I know do the things that bring them joy.
 In the process, they also bring joy to those around them.
-As I speak to my friend, I’m going to listen carefully to what I say.
-You see, it’s time for me to heed my heart’s longing as well.
+As I speak to my friend, I am going to listen carefully to what I say.
+You see, it is time for me to heed my heart’s longing as well.

-Loving God, you listen to the longings of our hearts and you know our needs before we speak them for ourselves.
-Give us the courage to hear our cries for joy and to follow them as only we can.
+Loving God, you listen to the longings of our hearts and you know our needs before we can speak them for ourselves.
+Help us to love ourselves as you love us.
+Give us the courage to hear our deepest cries for joy and to follow them as only we can.